tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 Building instructions in RAM like a crazy person only saved me _one byte_ compared to the switch/case, but it was one crucial byte.

-Let's fire up my [Mini Lights Out](https://tobiasvl.itch.io/mini-lights-out) game and see if all the work paid off.
+Let's fire up my Mini Lights Out game and see if all the work paid off.
 CHIPOS runs, and lo and behold:

 ![Mini Lights Out, working](/assets/images/mini-lights-out-working.png)

 Beautiful.
 As a bonus for reading all of this you get to see the clunky UI of my emulator so far too.
 Time to get back to working on that!

-I hope to release my version of CHIPOS, if I get permission.
-I also need to clean it up something good, and to find a better 6800 assembler than I've been using (suggestions welcome).
-Maybe I'll name it CHIPOS with Logic Operations, or CHIPOSLO for short, after my home town!
+I decided to call my version of CHIPOS "CHIPOSLO", named after my home town Oslo, Norway and also short for "CHIPOS with Logical Operators".
+Michael J. Bauer graciously released CHIPOS into the public domain, so I here's [CHIPOSLO's GitHub repository](https://github.com/tobiasvl/chiposlo).

+You can view [the full diff between Michael's CHIPOS and my modifications](https://github.com/tobiasvl/chiposlo/compare/dea7bd7...master#diff-6073915b89c1340c2c8912fd94d11806) there (I didn't cover all the details in this blog post).